 - Negative Skewness

-The probability distribution with its tail on the right side is a positively skewed distribution and the one with its tail on the left side is a negatively skewed distribution.
+The probability distribution with its tail on the right side is a positively skewed distribution, and the one with its tail on the left side is a negatively skewed distribution.
 If you’re finding the above figures confusing, that’s alright.
 We’ll understand this in more detail later.

-Why is Skewness Important?
+Why Is Skewness Important?

 Secondly, let’s take a look at the below distribution.
 It is the distribution of horsepower of cars:

 You can clearly see that the above distribution is positively skewed.
-Now, let’s say you want to use this as a feature for the model which will predict the mpg (miles per gallon) of a car.
+Now, let’s say you want to use this as a feature for the model that will predict the mpg (miles per gallon) of a car.

 Since our data is positively skewed here, it means that it has a higher number of data points having low values, i.e., cars with less horsepower.
 So when we train our model on this data, it will perform better at predicting the mpg of cars with lower horsepower as compared to those with higher horsepower.

 Also, skewness tells us about the direction of outliers.
-You can see that our distribution is positively skewed and most of the outliers are present on the right side of the distribution.
+You can see that our distribution is positively skewed, and most of the outliers are present on the right side of the distribution.

 Note: The skewness does not tell us about the number of outliers.
 It only tells us the direction.

-What is Symmetric/Normal Distribution?
+What Is Symmetric/Normal Distribution?

-But, why is it nearly perfectly symmetrical and not absolutely symmetrical?
+But why is it nearly perfectly symmetrical and not absolutely symmetrical?

 That’s because, in reality, no real word data has a perfectly normal distribution.
 Therefore, even the value of skewness is not exactly zero; it is nearly zero.
 Although the value of zero is used as a reference for determining the skewness of a distribution.